Broadlands bed and breakfast apartment is a modern self-contained B&B with a difference!

 Just forty metres from the World Heritage 'Jurassic' coastline and famous beach, Broadlands is an ideal base to enjoy the surrounding countryside.
 The B&B is within easy walking distance of an award-winning restaurant, cafes, pubs and local amenities.

-The spacious bed and breakfast accommodation comprises of one super king OR twin bedded, en-suite room and we can accommodate up to one baby in a travel cot by arrangement.
+The spacious bed and breakfast accommodation, with 285sq feet of space, comprises of one super king OR twin bedded, en-suite room and we can accommodate up to one baby in a travel cot by arrangement.
 It has it's own entrance, parking space, dining area with fridge and some self-catering facilities.
 The room has a 32inch flat screen TV with FreeSat, DVD player, a radio and Wi Fi connection.